Ryan Sherrard

 Ryan Sherrard (born September 21, 1986, in Rothesay, New Brunswick or Saint John, New Brunswick) is a Canadian-German curler living in Munich.
 He is originally from Quispamsis, New Brunswick.

+He currently coaches the Marc Muskatewitz team.

 Career

 Juniors

 As a junior curler, Sherrard won three provincial junior titles in his native New Brunswick.
 His first was in 2003, throwing fourth stones for a team skipped by Daniel Sherrard (no relation).
 The team represented New Brunswick at the 2003 Canadian Junior Curling Championships, where they finished with a 6–6 round robin record, missing the playoffs.

 The next season, Sherrard won another provincial junior title, this time skipping a team which also consisted of Jason Roach, Darren Roach and Jared Bezanson.
 The team played in the 2004 Canadian Junior Curling Championships, where they made the playoffs after posting a 9–3 round robin record, tied with two other teams for first place.
 In the playoffs, they beat Manitoba's Daley Peters rink in the semifinal and then Newfoundland and Labrador's Matthew Blandford team to claim the championship.
 The team then went on to represent Canada at the 2004 World Junior Curling Championships.
 There, the team finished with a 5–4 round robin record, tied with South Korea's Kim Soo-hyuk for fourth place.
 They lost to the Korean team in a tiebreaker.

 Sherrard along with Jason and Darren Roach and Bezanson won the New Brunswick junior title again in 2005, qualifying them to represent their province at the 2005 Canadian Junior Curling Championships.
 The team could not defend their title however, finishing the round robin out of the playoffs with a 5–7 record.

 Sherrard also represented New Brunswick at the 2003 Canada Winter Games in Bathurst, New Brunswick, where the team (skipped by Daniel Sherrard) captured the silver medal.